Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 <img src="assets/images/reminder_deleted.png" width="350">
 <br/><br/>

   - User can tap on the Delete button.
-When this happens, the reminder is deleted from the list and from the data source.
-The incomplete counter on the dashboard page is decreased by one.
+When this happens, the reminder is deleted from the each of the lists it has been added to in the app.
+It is also deleted from the data source.
+The corresponding counter on the dashboard page is decreased by one.
 A SnackBar is displayed with the name of the deleted Reminder.

 ### Reminder Renamed